Frequently Asked Questions

 Do you work with people outside of tech?

-Yes!
-While my professional background is in tech and most clients are tech professionals and CS leaders, the core of what I do—helping people get clarity, build self-trust, and direct their own lives—applies across industries and roles.
+While my professional background is in tech, the core of what I do—helping people get clarity, trust themselves, and set and achieve goals—applies across industries and roles.
+If something resonates, reach out!

 Logistics